madsondeluna/embeddings_reproduction/readme.md

-# Code to reproduce the paper *Learned Protein Embeddings for Machine Learning*.
+# <i>A repository copy of the paper to reproduce results, tests and conduct local experiments</i>.

 ## Installation